StereoPT/gBoards/README.md

 - GET `http://localhost:2909/boards/:boardName` Will Display the Requested Board.

 - POST `http://localhost:2909/boards/add` Will Add a Board.
-- POST `http://localhost:2909/boards/delete` Will Delete a Board.
+- PUT `http://localhost:2909/boards/update` Will Update the Board.
-- POST `http://localhost:2909/boards/update` Will Update the Board.
+- DELETE `http://localhost:2909/boards/delete` Will Delete a Board.